2015 Most Endangered Properties List

 One of the oldest houses in this section of Smith Hill, the Sheffield Smith House was constructed by a quarryman in 1855.
 With a five-bay façade and ornate central-entrance, the 2 ½ story building has an impressive presence on the streetscape.
 Italianate detailing includes the hooded front door flanked by heavy brackets and a round-arch central window.
 The façade also features substantial two-story pilasters dividing the bays, with clustered brackets serving as capitals.

-Foreclosed in 2007, the house has sat boarded-up and vacant for years, now owned by a Texas-based bank.
+The house was foreclosed in 2007 and has sat boarded-up and vacant for years, first through ownership by a Texas-based bank and most recently by local investors.
 PPS hopes this listing will attract attention and spur appropriate redevelopment for the property.

 St. Teresa of Avila Church (1883)